HeliosProfiles/DCS-F-5E-Profile-by-MadKreator37/README.md

 *NOTE*: The added functions:  F-keys Esc, Rearm, Briefing, Kneeboard etc buttons require the default DCS keybindings for them to work properly.
 If you have altered any of these then some functions may not work as intended.

-*Special thanks to @IROPS|Joker for consulting, ideas (like the mfd) testing and feedback from the start.*
+*Special thanks to discord user IROPS|Joker for consulting, ideas (like the mfd) testing and feedback from the start.*

 ### IMAGES
 ![Screenshot 2024-06-01 184601](https://github.com/HeliosProfiles/DCS-F-5E-Profile-by-MadKreator37/assets/110797278/f04fc0b7-6c2b-46e6-a421-02c199874583)